drkaizeng/publications-and-software/README.md

 <a name="publications"></a>
 # Publications
 - Zeng K, Charlesworth B, Hobolth A. 2021.
 Studying models of balancing selection using phase-type theory.
 Genetics *in the press*.
-(Click here to access the associated R package bls).

 - Hayes K, Barton HJ, Zeng K. 2020.
 A study of faster-Z evolution in the great tit (Parus major).
 Genome Bio Evol 12:210–222.